-The market conditions have evolved since the margin values compensatory mechanism was established.
-The new market design scheduled to commence in October 2023 will introduce new ancillary services market mechanisms that will replace the margin values process, with the new mechanisms better suited to responding to evolving market conditions.
+The margin value compensatory mechanism is unsuited to the cost and market price distribution.
+However, the onset of the new market will supersede this mechanism.
 In the new market, frequency control ancillary services, as well as spinning reserve and load rejection reserve will be provided through market mechanisms and renamed essential system services.

-5.6 Incidence and influence of negatively priced intervals
+4.6 Incidence and influence of negatively priced intervals